-Therefore, not in a religiously syncretic way, not in an anthropological way, but in a metaphysical way– this shows certain characteristics shared by Christianity and European paganism (1).
+Therefore, not in a religiously syncretic way, not in an anthropological way, but in a metaphysical way– this shows certain characteristics shared by Christianity and European folkism.

 I don’t write the following as a Christian apologist, but merely as someone who wants to discuss the full picture accurately.

-The Gospel story ends (and in Christian theology really continues forever) with the resurrection and ascension of Jesus to highest the plane, a gift made available to all.
+The Gospel story ends (and in Christian theology really continues forever) with the resurrection and ascension of Jesus to highest the plane and inauguration of a more complete life, a gift made available to all through that act.

 The moral of the story?

-To turn our attention to another strand of the West’s traditions, Tom said in the beginning of his video that Odin may have a progenitor in the Roman god, Mercury.
+To turn our attention to another strand of the West’s traditions, Tom said in the beginning of his video that Odin may have a progenitor in the Roman god, Mercury, the psychopomp, messenger between worlds.
 We can hereby follow a fascinating link.